SameulAH/R-s-Kickstart/README.md

 # R's Kickstart Workshop Directory

 ## Overview
-Welcome to the R's Kickstart workshop!
-This repository contains all the materials and resources you need to get started with R programming.
+Welcome to the R's Kickstart Workshop!
+This repository contains all the materials and resources from the workshop that took place at C²DH (Luxembourg Centre for Contemporary and Digital History).
+Designed for historians, this session introduced R programming as a powerful tool for organizing and analyzing historical datasets, performing text and statistical analyses, and creating visualizations or maps to uncover insights and enhance research.

 ## Table of Contents
 - [Introduction](#introduction)